 - Acrylic or tempera paint + foam brushes (we used taupe and yellow)

-- Wire (we used 20-Guage – it holds it’s shape well, but is very easy to bend)
+- Wire (we used this 20-Guage craft wire – it holds its shape well, but is very easy to bend)

 - Needle nose pliers